Monash University

 Course overview

-Depending on their undergraduate studies, students select from child psychotherapy or psychiatry in training.
+The Department of Psychiatry offers this course in the School of Clinical Sciences at Monash Health.
+This course seeks to develop professional knowledge and skills for clinicians delivering mental health care.
+Depending on your undergraduate studies, you will select from either child psychotherapy studies or psychiatry.
 These specialisations aim to meet the specific needs of these disciplines within mental health services.
-The course can be completed by coursework or for those professionals seeking to build their research capacity, incorporation of a research project or minor thesis is available to address that need.
+The course can be completed through coursework or for those professionals seeking to build their research capacity, the incorporation of a research project or minor thesis can be added to address that need.

 Key facts